General Meeting of the Villages Woodshop Club

-Meeting called to order at 7:00pm accompanied by the recitation of the pledge of allegiance led by President Mike Borfitz with a moment of silence and an offering up of prayers and thoughts for those in our club membership and their families.
+Mike Borfitz, President, led the Pledge of allegiance with a moment of silence and an offering up of prayers and thoughts for those in our club membership and their families.

 Introduction of new members and guests - New members and visitors, were welcomed and asked to introduce and tell a little bit about themselves.